berniebear/trec_is/README.md

 - Retrain skip-thought on additional data
 - Change labels in data file according to the [changes in 2019](http://dcs.gla.ac.uk/~richardm/TREC_IS/2019/2019Changes.html)

-### Apr12 Discussion
+### Apr18 Discussion

 Junpei:
-- [done] Add Hashtag feature
-- [done] Event-wise model.
-By the way, the event of each test tweet will be informed, so we can manually choose classifier for each event
-- Read paper "A SIMPLE BUT TOUGH-TO-BEAT BASELINE FOR SENTENCE EMBEDDINGS" and try the embedding of that method
-- Tune models (random search hyper-parameters for nb and rf and (maybe) linear svm)
+- [done] Leave one out to select features (the `fasttext-tfidf` and `glove-avg` and `hashtag` are removed)
 - Add neural models

 Xinyu:

+- plug fasttext trained on Twitter data
 - Add other handcrafted feature, read CBNU paper (last year first prize) and adopt some hand-crafted features
 - Temporal information feature
 - Additional data feature (from the additional data collected)
 - image feature classifier

+### Apr12 Discussion
+Junpei:
+- [done] Add Hashtag feature
+- [done] Event-wise model.
+By the way, the event of each test tweet will be informed, so we can manually choose classifier for each event
+- [done] Read paper "A SIMPLE BUT TOUGH-TO-BEAT BASELINE FOR SENTENCE EMBEDDINGS" and try the embedding of that method
+- [done] Tune models (random search hyper-parameters for nb and rf and (maybe) linear svm)

+Xinyu:
+- All things not done, move to 'Apr18 Discussion'

 ### Mar29 Discussion